Sheila Manahan: Personal life

 Manahan married film technician James Stafford Northcote in 1949; they divorced in 1961.
 In 1961 she married her second husband, the Scottish actor Fulton Mackay.
 "They were an incredible welcoming, inclusive couple", recalled actor Brian Cox in 2022.
 "They were like my real family, my surrogate parents in many ways."
 Her husband died from stomach cancer in 1987 at the age of 64, and she died from colon cancer in west London on 29 March 1988, also at the age of 64.
+They are buried together in East Sheen Cemetery in southwest London.